ViCCo-Group/TDT/trunk/decoding_toolbox/prevalenceInference_beta1/README.txt

 is included as
    prevalence-permutation-1.0.0_org.zip
 in this folder.
-It also contains a prevalenceTest.m function that effectively calculates the same as demo_prevalanceInference_Chicy2011.m, but writes slightly different headers and thus does not produce the exact same checksum.
+It also contains a prevalenceTest.m function that effectively calculates the same as demo_prevalenceInference_Cichy2011.m, but writes slightly different headers and thus does not produce the exact same files when comparing them directly.

 Please CITE prevalence analysis as:
   Allefeld, C., Goergen, K., & Haynes, J.-D. (2016).